 (only if you enable it in the Preferences

-).
-The 'Frequency' and 'Mode' fields are skipped if you properly set up the TRX Control
+The 'Frequency' and 'Mode' fields are skipped if you have properly set up the

-If you omit to set up the TRX Control option or if your radio does not
+If you omit settting up the TRX Control option or if your radio does not

-allow the Computer Aided Control (CAT), the Frequency and Mode fields
+allow Computer Aided Control (CAT), the Frequency and Mode fields

 are not skipped and must be filled manually, however you can use the

-pull-down menu to choose corresponding default frequency in any band
+pull-down menu to choose a corresponding default frequency in any band

 and the mode.

-manager, his call appears in the 'QSL VIA' field and an information
+manager, his call appears in the 'QSL VIA' field and an indication